 Example - Routing for an application category

-The following WAN Rule sends all traffic from the client interface zone LAN that is categorized as Web Traffic via the tunnel.
+The following WAN Rule sends all traffic from the client interface zone LAN that is categorized as Web Services via the tunnel.